-Reform Paganism is a branch of the tree of Paganism on which blossom many distinct traditions, each with their own beliefs.
-Whatever our specific tradition, however, we start from the Fifteen Theses of the Pagan Reformation:
+Reform Paganism is a new branch of the tree of Paganism on which blossom many distinct traditions, each with their own formulations of belief aspiring to ineffable Truth.

 Suggestions for learning more, right here on PaganRenewal.org: